Individual Income Taxes

 Pay and Benefits Related to Civilian Federal Service

-Insurance Premiums—Active federal employees may pay their Federal Employees Health Benefits program premiums on a pre-tax basis; while employees must pay premiums in the Federal Employees Dental and Vision Insurance Program on that basis.
-Retirees are not eligible apart from a limited exception for retired public safety officers.
-See Pretax Treatment of FEHB Insurance Premiums in Chapter 2, Section 1 for the covered occupations and other rules.
-(Note: That exception also applies for payment of premiums under the Federal Long Term Care Insurance Program.)
+Insurance Premiums—Active federal employees may pay their Federal Employees Health Benefits program premiums on a pre-tax basis; employees must pay premiums in the Federal Employees Dental and Vision Insurance Program on that basis.
+Retirees are not eligible apart from a limited exception for retired public safety officers; see Pretax Treatment of FEHB Insurance Premiums in Chapter 2, Section 1.
+That exception also applies for payment of premiums under the Federal Long-Term Care Insurance Program; see Tax Treatment in Chapter 2, Section 3.
+If you itemize deductions on your federal tax return, you may be able to deduct FLTCIP premium expenses (subject to dollar limits which vary by age) among other eligible medical and dental expenses that collectively exceed 10 percent of adjusted gross income; see IRS Publication 502, Medical and Dental Expenses at www.irs.gov/pub/irs-pdf/p502.pdf.
+Federal Employees’ Group Life Insurance Program premiums are paid with after-tax money.

 Thrift Savings Plan—Employees who make “traditional” investments in the TSP defer paying taxes on those investments and their earnings until they withdraw them.
 “Roth” investments are made with after-tax money (unless from tax-exempt combat pay).
 For FERS employees, all agency automatic and matching contributions are invested in traditional balances and are taxable along with their earnings on withdrawal.
 Retirees are not eligible to make new TSP investments.
 See Chapter 6, Section 1.